PacificBiosciences/Paraviewer/readme.md

 Paraviewer reads the result directory from Paraphase and uses the files within (per-sample BAM, JSON, and VCF files) to generate a serverless website with a powerful table viewer and various visulization aids.
 Paraviewer assists in variant prioritization and haplotype review for the complex genomic regions called by Paraphase.

 ### Note: Paraviewer is new software!
-Paraviewer is in an early-release status.
+Paraviewer is in early-release status.
 We welcome users to try it out and report issues that arise.
 New features and improvements will be coming soon.

 ### Overview